housamzriouil/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-3. The numbers speak for themselves
+4. I believe in numbers and signs